 If you’re struggling to keep track of your story’s structure, characters, and pacing, AuthorFlows can help you stay organized while bringing your five-act vision to life.

-At its core, the Five-Act Structure is a storytelling framework that divides a narrative into five distinct sections, each with its dramatic purpose.
+At its core, the Five-Act Structure is a storytelling framework that divides a narrative into five distinct sections, each with its own dramatic purpose.
 This structure has deep literary roots, going back to ancient Roman theatre and later perfected in Elizabethan drama, most notably by William Shakespeare.

 Centuries later, German playwright and novelist Gustav Freytag built on this model by visualizing it as a pyramid known today as Freytag’s Pyramid to help writers understand rising and falling tension across the acts.